Police Overhaul Dims, But House Democrats Push Ahead on Vote

-A policing overhaul may have collapsed in Congress, but House Democrats are returning to Washington for a daylong debate on their sweeping proposal that now serves as a signal to voters after the global outcry over the death of George Floyd and other Black Americans.
+With a policing overhaul stalled in the Senate, House Democrats are returning to Washington for a daylong debate and vote on their sweeping proposal to address the global outcryover the death of George Floydand other Black Americans.

+The House is set to vote Thursday evening on the Justice in Policing Act, perhaps the most ambitious proposed changes to police procedures and accountability in decades.

 On the eve of the vote, President Donald Trump's administration signaled he would veto the bill.
 Senate Majority Leader Mitch McConnell has also said it will not pass the Republican-held chamber.

-Instead, House Speaker Nancy Pelosi has summoned lawmakers who have been working from home during the COVID-19 crisis to the Capitol for a day that will almost certainly resonate with symbolism, one month after Floyd's death, but not necessarily substantive pathway toward advancing.
+But House Speaker Nancy Pelosi has summoned lawmakers who have been working from home during the COVID-19 crisis to the Capitol for a day that will almost certainly resonate with symbolism, one month after Floyd's death.

-Congress is now at a familiar impasse despite polling that shows Americans overwhelmingly want changes after the deaths of Floyd, Breonna Taylor and others in interactions with law enforcement.
-But in the stalemate, Democrats and Republicans are blaming each other as a generational crisis over racial injustice and police tactics explodes outside the doors.
+Congress is now at a familiar impasse despite pollingthat shows Americans overwhelmingly want changes after the deaths of Floyd, Breonna Taylorand others in interactions with law enforcement.
+But in the stalemate, Democrats and Republicans are blaming each other as a generational crisis over racial injustice and police tactics sweeps the country.

-The parties are settled into their political zones, even if they are displeased with the actual outcome.
+The parties are settled into their political zones.
 Republicans are lined up squarely behind their effort, led by Sen. Tim Scott of South Carolina, the lone Black GOP senator, a uniquely credible voice with his personal experience of racism at the hands of police.
 Democrats, led by Pelosi and Senate Minority Leader Chuck Schumer, are standing with progressive and civil rights activists rejecting the Republican bill as insufficient and pushing for more.

 Now, Congress appears to be leaving it to voters to decide in the fall election that will determine control of the presidency, the House and the Senate.